National Energy Education Contacts

 Landmen constitute the business side of the oil and gas and mineral exploration and production team.
 The American Association of Professional Landmen is a professional organization that unites approximately 12,000 landmen and land-related persons through professional development and service.
 Company landmen negotiate deals and trades with other companies and individuals, draft contracts (and administer their compliance), acquire leases and ensure compliance with governmental regulations.

 AAPL’s mission is to promote the highest standards of performance for all land professionals and to encourage sound stewardship of energy and mineral resources.
 Under the direction of its volunteer leadership and a professional staff, AAPL provides member development opportunities through seminars, workshops. home study programs, conferences, and other programs.
-The associations publishes the bimonthly Landman magazine.
+The national energy education association publishes the bimonthly Landman magazine.